awesfzdzxcv/Covid_project/README.md

 Covid Project

 The main objectives of this project is to:-
-predict future Covid cases/deaths in a 30-60day timeframe using a logistic regression model;
+predict future Covid cases/deaths in a 30-60day timeframe using a logistic regression model; and
 perform a high level analysis of the relationship between social distancing worldwide and in Hong Kong.

 Datasets